Our reclaimed water management scheme

 What are biosolids?

-Biosolids are the organic solid waste product that is recovered from the sewage treatment process and processed for re-use as fertiliser on farmland.
+Biosolids are the organic solid waste product recovered from the sewage treatment process and processed for re-use as fertiliser.

-As with animal manure, the human wastewater contains nutrient rich solids which are treated and re-used to improve soil for agriculture and grass.
+As with animal manure, the human wastewater contains nutrient rich solids which are treated and re-used to improve soil conditions.

 During the treatment process, activated sludge is pumped from the bottom of the aeration basin to the sludge lagoons where it is processed through a dewatering machine called a 'centrifuge'.